$21,300 for the Super Bowl: Here's how much Kansas City Chiefs fans spent to get to Las Vegas

 The price was still more than $3,000 a piece, but cheaper than most tickets are going for now.
 So she jumped at the chance for her and her husband to attend their first-ever Super Bowl.

 “I couldn't believe it,” Billesbach said.
 “I actually had my son look at it and I'm like, ‘Am I reading this right?
 Are they telling me I really have Super Bowl tickets?’
 And so I logged into my account and sure enough there was an invoice in there.
-My tickets are in the end zone where ‘Chiefs’ is painted in the end zone.”
+My tickets are in the end zone where ‘Chiefs’ is painted.”

 Billesbach may not meet any players at Sunday’s big game, but she’s already got that covered.
 When the Chiefs held their training camp at The University of Wisconsin – River Falls from 1991-2009, Billesbach and her friends would hang out at a now-closed bar called Bo’s ‘N Mine, where the players frequented.
 There they met Tony Gonzalez, Vaughn Booker, Louie Aguiar and Kevin Ross.